HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Introduction

-To capture both the number of feasible solutions and their quality relative to expert performance, we introduce a unified metric -- the Quality-Yield Index (QYI) -- which ranges from 0 (all outputs are incorrect or low-quality) to 1 (expert-level performance).
-Empirical results reveal substantial performance gap: across nine diverse optimization problems, even state-of-the-art LLMs such as \texttt{GPT-o4-mini-high}~\cite{openai_o3_o4} and \texttt{Gemini-2.5-Pro}~\cite{gemini25} achieve QYI scores around 0.6, underscoring their limited effectiveness in realistic problem-solving settings.
+To capture both the number of feasible solutions and their quality relative to expert performance, we introduce a unified metric---the Quality-Yield Index (QYI)---which ranges from 0 (all outputs are incorrect or low-quality) to 1 (expert-level performance).
+Empirical results reveal substantial performance gap: across nine diverse optimization problems, even state-of-the-art LLMs such as \GPTmini~\citep{openai_o3_o4} and \GeminiPro~\citep{gemini25} achieve QYI scores around 0.6, underscoring their limited effectiveness in realistic problem-solving settings.
 These findings highlight the limitations of current benchmarks, which fail to capture the complex, real-world demands of computational problem-solving—where success requires integrating theoretical understanding, tool proficiency, and adaptive reasoning.
-The contributions of this work are threefold: \begin{itemize} \item An open-source benchmark suite of nine combinatorial optimization problems that evaluates LLMs' multi-step reasoning capabilities through realistic programming tasks. \item An end-to-end agentic framework supporting LLM solution generation, automated verification, quantitative evaluation with well-defined metrics, and iterative refinement. \item A comprehensive empirical study of cutting-edge LLMs, uncovering their current limitations and offering actionable insights for the development of next-generation models and agents. \end{itemize}
+The contributions of this work are threefold: \begin{itemize} \item An open-source benchmark suite of nine combinatorial optimization problems that evaluates LLMs' multi-step reasoning capabilities through realistic programming tasks. \item An end-to-end agentic framework supporting LLM solution generation, automated verification, quantitative evaluation with well-defined metrics, and iterative refinement.
+The resulting system can also serve as a testbed for exploring more advanced prompting techniques and evolutionary strategies. \item A comprehensive empirical study of cutting-edge LLMs, uncovering their current limitations and offering actionable insights for the development of next-generation models and agents. \end{itemize}